chenchenzi/chenzixu/content/resources/3asr/sr5.md

 I have added an optional argument `--output_directory` to put the output TextGrids for our training data.

 ```
-mfa train ~/Work/mfa-canto/train_wavs ~/Work/mfa-canto/lexicon.txt ~/Work/mfa-canto/new_acoustic_model.zip --output_directory ~/Work/mfa-canto/alignment
+mfa train --single_speaker bora_corpus bora_dict.txt bora_model.zip --output_directory tgs --subset_word_count 1 --minimum_utterance_length 1
 ```

-If you see the following few lines at the end of the Shell output, congratulations 🎉 on completing training the acoustic model.
+If you see the following few lines at the end of the Shell output, congratulations 🎉 on completing training an acoustic model.

 ```
- ...
- INFO     Training model...
- INFO     Completed training in 27031.43283891678 seconds!
- INFO     Saved model to /Users/cx936/Work/mfa-canto/new_acoustic_model.zip
- WARNING  Alignment analysis not available without using postgresql
- INFO     Exporting sat_3_ali TextGrids to /Users/cx936/Work/mfa-canto/alignment...
- 100% ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╸ 8,401/8,426  [ 0:00:30 < 0:00:01 , 293 it/s ]
- INFO     Finished exporting TextGrids to /Users/cx936/Work/mfa-canto/alignment!
+INFO     Finished exporting TextGrids to xxxxxx!
 INFO     Done!
-Everything took 27140.052 seconds
+Everything took xxxxx seconds

 ```

 An example of the TextGrid output is as follows:
-{{< figure library="true" src="can-fa.png" title="Time-aligned phones for `common_voice_zh-HK_20099684.wav`" style="width: 10%">}}
+{{< figure library="true" src="bora_fa.png" title="Time-aligned phones for `sp_Panduro_BOR001_20250217_088.wav`" style="width: 10%">}}

-The `train` subset of the corpus is not very big, with total duration of 9.5 hours, but the time alignment is in fact already looking very good with 9 hours of training data.
-We can use the whole validated subset of the HK Cantonese Common Voice corpus to train a better model, in the same workflow.
+With such a small training corpus (~1.55 hours), the resulting alignment is surprisingly good.
+Although in the example above, the alignment for the bilabial nasal /m/ and vowel /u/ is off.